-In December 2006 the average weighted interest rate on short-term credits in lats was $7.3\%^1$ but on long-term credits 11.3%.
-For credits in the currencies of foreign countries these rates were $5.8\%^1$ and 5.7% respectively.
+In 1st quarter of 2007 the average weighted interest rate on short-term credits in lats was 7.7%, but on long-term credits - 12.2, for credits in the currencies of foreign countries - interest rate on short-term credits in lats was 5.9%, but on long-term credits - 5.8%.

-1 Short-term and with a changing interest rate.
+Short-term and with a changing interest rate.